-Where can Health Messengers assist in changing the landscape for the health of people with intellectual disabilities?
+Where can Health Messengers assist in changing the landscape for the health of people with ID?
 Do you need peer educators?
 Health advocates?
-Athletes who can provide presentations on the health status of people with intellectual disabilities and meet with partners?
+Media spokespeople?
+Athletes who can provide presentations on the health of people with ID and meet with partners?
 Keep in mind that every athlete is different and has different leadership skills.